|Rating:||8.8 / 10|

-So how did we find the masks in the three weeks we have ben using them?
+So how did we find the masks in the three weeks (now many months) that we have been using them?
 As always let’s start with the negatives and from our perspective there are three.
-First up this is one of the dearer face masks on the Australian market, more on that in a minute.
+First up this is one of the dearer face masks on the Australian market at $54.90 RRP.
 Secondly putting the mask on is not as easy as the ear loop style, particularly if you have long loose hair.
 Last but not least fitting the filter paper is a learning experience that take a few times to get it right.
 Buff has realised these are issues and has produced two videos on fitting the mask and the filter which makes it much easier than trying to muddle through.
 If you are purchasing these masks, watching the videos is definitely the way to go.

 Now for the positives.
 The earlobe style masks which are either the disposable paper masks or the the majority of cloth style masks currently on the Australian market aren’t the most comfortable things – I find the earlobe hooks become downright annoying and even painful if worn for long periods.
 Buff’s strap style system has one strap around the neck and one around the top of the head.
 I find this style more comfortable although if I had the option I’d still prefer not to wear a mask at all.